rspack-contrib/html-rspack-plugin/README.md

         (data, cb) => {
           // Manipulate the content
           data.html += 'The Magic Footer';
-          // Tell webpack to move on
+          // Tell Rspack to move on
           cb(null, data);
         },
       );